Nmotley92/BC-C1/README.md

 ## Usage/Examples

-A test site so new developers can learn semantic html.
+A test site so new developers can learn how to make someone elses code semantic.

 ## Screenshots